alinalihassan/nordcloud-assignment/README.md

 ## ⚙️ CI/CD

-The pipelines are meant to check that the build is suitable.
-The deploy phase is commented out.
-Unfortunately since I chose to keep the state file locally, it's not possible to use Terraform in the CI/CD pipeline.
-There's also no Python linter since it's dependency-free.
+The pipelines are meant to check that the build is suitable, and once that is the case, it will deploy the infrastructure to GCP.
+The backend of choice where the state file is stored is Terraform Cloud, which is integrated in the pipelines.
+There's no Python linter unfortunately since it's dependency-free.

 The pipelines are set up using [GitHub Actions](https://github.com/features/actions) and are located in `.github/workflows/`.